KingDarkZeira/Dot_Projetc_Plus_PMBOK_7/README.md

 * [Forum Announcement](http://forums.dotproject.net/showthread.php?p=46899)

 ## Goals for this fork
-dotProject+ has made some significant core changes, and module additions to dotProject core.
+dotProject+ has made some significant core changes, and module additions to dotProject core codebase.
-De Bortoli Wines in conjunction with 2pi Software, the dotProject core developers (and hopefully others) are hoping to achieve the following:
+De Bortoli Wines in conjunction with Adam Donnison/dotProject developer(s), Rafael Queiroz Goncalves/dotProject+ developer(s), with 2pi Software, are hoping to merge/integrate each standalone dotProject+ module into dotProject core (where appropriate/possible)
-* break down core changes into smaller pieces/commits related to specific fixes/features
-* break out the modules into individual modules where possible
-* submit these additions as a series of small pull requests to the core dotProject codebase
-* a parallel investigation into adding support for PHP7 is also taking place

 In all cases, the intention is to work with the dotProject developers to make the fixes/features palatable for acceptance into the core project.